peopleempoweringpolitics

 Gerrymandering is where the constituency is formed in such an unnatural way that it does not correspond to the local voters fixed community.
 This is done because the controlling party or directly elected leader, will change the boundaries so that the oppositions electorate are the minority in more constituencies.

-This can be avoided with an independent boundary commission which will look at the voter populations and current boundaries and they do not know their past voting habits.
-A percentage discrepancy is allowed between the smallest and largest constituency.
+This can be avoided with an independent boundary commission which will look at the voter populations and current boundaries.
+A percentage discrepancy can be introduced between the smallest and largest constituency.

 You can have multiple past the post by combining two or more constituencies together.
 The winning threshold is total votes divided by seats, if there are any remaining seats available then they are won with spare votes.
-The only problem is you lose the individual constituency link per elect.
+The problem is you lose the individual constituency link.

 The party list can be closed, where the party decides the priority of candidates.
 An Open list is where the electorate preference those candidates.
 Semi open is where the party decides beforehand if you just want to vote for the party, but you can still preference if you want to.